Best Two-Way Radios: No Cell Tower Needed

 • Clear long-distance UHF reception

-• Detailed circuitry prolongs battery life
+• Design prioritizes battery life

 Cons

-• Not waterproof
+• These aren’t waterproof

 If you’re looking for a radio walkie-talkie that won’t break the bank, the Cobra CXT195 Two-Way Walkie-Talkie is a solid option.
-This set of two radios is made out of hardy polymers, built to withstand light impact.
+This set of two radios is made out of tough plastic, built to withstand light impact.
 It touts impressive long-distance reception via its UHF radio system.
 With a 16-mile range (again, under perfect conditions), they’re not the strongest handheld two-way radios, but you can still make contact from considerable distances.
 They feature a high-end battery with circuitry that’s built to keep it working longer than other radios on the market.

 These radios also offer hands-free use and feature a jack for headphones.
 Working with 22 channels, these radios can access important weather alerts.
 They even have an auto squelch function that shuts down weak transmissions or noisy signals.
 This two-way radio is a great pick in terms of function and price tag.
 However, the LCD screen is small, and the lack of backlighting can result in issues telling the channels apart.
 Use it during the daytime for best results.